 The next step in this strategy is the communication channels.
 Communication channels are the channels through which the strategy will be implemented.

 You should finalize which communication channels will best reach your audience.
-You can use different channels as per your specific requirements and some of the channels for you can be-
+You can use different communications channels, as per your specific requirements and some of the channels for you can be-

 - Mass media